TrekkerStudios/THBioLink/README.md

 All you need to know is if you want a basic link-in-bio site you can host yourself (usually for free if you don't get a ton of traffic) you can set up a Vercel account and get this code working fairly quickly.

 ### This is an inefficient/slow/generally dumb implementation of (insert function here).
-I know, I'm still new to this whole "javascript" thing.
+I know, I'm still new to this whole "typescript" thing.
 I'm gonna keep chipping away at this codebase to make it more fleshed-out and (more importantly) faster.

 ### What's next?
-First, I want to move off serverless and onto the Edge for even faster loads, but first I gotta figure out Cloudflare's Worker system.
-Vercel has been great so far, don't get me wrong, but their free tier is a bit limiting with Edge stuff.
+First, I want to move off Vercel and go to Cloudflare Pages + Upstash because they have better free tiers and better incremental pricing.

-Eventually I want to implement a front-end for interacting with/managing the KV in a user-friendly way, building what is effectively a open-source/self-hosted Linktree.
+Eventually I want to implement a front-end for interacting with/managing the data store in a user-friendly way, building what is effectively a open-source/self-hosted Linktree.
 Is it necessary?
 Absolutely not.
 Do I wanna do it anyway?
 Yes, I don't value my time.

 ---